Is your body-mind really doing a job or just you doing a job?

 Throw yourself wholeheartedly into the love of someone or something, whatever or whoever appeals to you, whether you believe in it or not and just experience a miracle in your life.

-Why did I ignore Kara’s offer to meet in the grocery store?
+Why did I ignore Kara’s offer to nurture our budding relationship?

 “When life gives you people around you, make relationships with them.” -Unknown

 When I was in my mid-twenties, I had a very good friend.
-Her name was Kara (name changed).
+Her name was Kara.

 I used to call her to meet in a restaurant.